 This study explores the adoption, by micro, small, and medium-sized enterprises (MSMEs) in Botswana, of open collaborative innovation modalities aimed at enhancing and scaling up of their businesses.
 The study found that only 27.2% of the 206 enterprises studied belonged to networks, and only 18.9% had engaged in open collaborative innovation.
 The main reasons given for not getting involved in open collaborative innovation included: problems with long cycle times and slow decision-making by enterprises (87.4%); not knowing how to initiate a partnership (87.4%); inability of enterprises to find reciprocal interests to work with (86.8%); and lack of trust (86.2%).
-An exploratory factor analysis identified four factors as challenges to the adoption of open collaborative innovation experiences.
+An exploratory factor analysis identified four factors as challenges to the adoption of open collaborative innovation, namely: lack of networking; lack of financial support; low market demands; and poor previous innovation experiences.
 These factors were found to explain 68.9% of the total variation in the original variables.